 The sixth key to banking and financial security for their websites and other online platforms is 24/7 monitoring, support, and intrusion detection.
 This particular element of web security functions in a very similar way to home security systems or surveillance cameras.
 This means that they only work if they're always on.
 Without constant and continuous monitoring of a banking website, hackers could intrude whenever the watchful eye was turned away.

 Banking and financial institutions need this more than nearly any other type of online service.
 Physical vaults aren’t just locked some of the time or only monitored for a few hours out of each day.
 They are guarded at all times to prevent break-ins.
 Digital protection works in this same way; great website development and security teams provide these exact high-quality services to their customers on a regular basis.

 Key #7: Data Center Certifications

-Continuing with the theme of constant security support, the seventh key to banking and financial wellness online is SSAE 16 data center auditing.
+Continuing on the theme of constant security support, the seventh key to banking and financial wellness online is SSAE 16 data center auditing.
 Like banks and financial institutions, data centers also need to comply with industry standards.
-One of these is the Statement on Standards for Attestation Engagements no. 16, otherwise known as SSAE 16.
-Though primarily a U.S. standard, it largely reflects the International Standard on Assurance Engagements, or ISAE (#3402), as well, so banks can rest assured that they are compliant around the world.
+One of these standards is the Statement on Standards for Attestation Engagements no. 16, otherwise known as SSAE 16.
+Though primarily a U.S. standard, it largely reflects the International Standard on Assurance Engagements, or ISAE (#3402) as well, so banks can rest assured that they are compliant around the world.